viatorislye/data-science-SP25/challenges/c08-islands-pt1-assignment.md

 - Did you find any highly prevalent names using `df_sample_random` that you *didn’t* find in q3 (using `df_sample_seq`)?
 Write them here.
-  - Collins, Blomgren, Jensen, Regan, Sorensen, Burke, Edwards
+  - Collins, Jensen, Regan, Burke, Edwards
 - Is there any reason that people with the same last name might tend to *live near each other*?
   - They are extend family members that want to be close to other family